Landscape and water levies

 Why doesn’t a flat rate apply across the Murraylands and Riverland region?

-Collection via council rates notices is the most efficient and cost-effective way to collect the landscape levy.
-This enables more money to be reinvested into important priorities across the region and back into our communities.
+Utilising council rates notices is the most efficient and cost-effective way of collecting the levy.
+This enables more money to be invested into important priorities across the region and back into our communities.
 Councils are reimbursed for the cost of collecting the landscape levy on behalf of the landscape boards.

 How are the levies helping me?